 Commercial dairy products may contain residual hormones and antibiotics used in dairy cows.
 Therefore, organic milk is a better choice.
 Pasture-raised is even better.

 Fermented milks (yogurt and kefir) are more digestible and can provide useful bacteria.

 If I had the full range of choices, I’d pick organic raw fermented milk without added sugar.
 Don’t feel obliged to eat dairy if it doesn’t set well with you.

-Season with herbs rather than a load of salt.
-Doing so you achieve a double benefit.
+Season with herbs.
 Herbs contain antioxidants and phytonutrients that reduce inflammation and protect against cancer and other diseases.
 Turmeric and ginger are great examples.
-The food supply is already overly salted and reducing sodium helps many people lower their blood pressure.
-(However, the government guidelines on salt are too low for most people’s good health.)
+The processed food supply is fairly high in salt and low in the potassium that balances it.
+For some people reducing sodium helps many people lower their blood pressure.
+(However, I believe that the government guidelines on salt are too low for most people’s good health.)